From skyscrapers to style sheets

 I have a degree in architecture, and worked for an architect in Kuala Lumpur for a year after graduating, but spent my most memorable times there exploring the city by bike and finding new places to eat (I love food even more than books).

 When I returned to the UK I decided not to continue training as an architect, but to work in publishing instead.
 Over the course of the next decade I worked as an in-house editor for four different publishers – two children’s publishers (Miles Kelly and Usborne), an educational publisher (Scholastic) and an adult trade packager (Quarto), where I was a Senior Editor, managing highly illustrated titles for publishers in the US and the UK.

 I live in Wells, in Somerset.
-When I am not working I like hanging out with my husband (who built this website) and two children, exploring my surroundings, cooking and eating, and playing the flugelhorn.
+When I am not working I like hanging out with my husband (who built this website) and two children, exploring my surroundings, cooking and eating, and playing the trumpet and flugelhorn.